-- (3) Registration fees are non-refundable and non-transferable. - 102.06 Supplies.
-Registered officials will receive a National Federation rules book.
-Officials will receive these materials through their primary local associations.
+- (2) Registration fees are non-refundable and non-transferable. - 102.06 Supplies.
+Registered officials will receive a National Federation rules book & case book if published by the NFHS.
+Officials will also receive a subscription to the NFHS Network.
+Officials will receive rule books, case books and other materials through their primary local associations.
 The exception is swimming and diving officials. - 102.08 State Series Pass.
 A registered contest official may purchase an FHSAA State Series Pass via the FHSAA's approved process.
 This pass will admit the bearer only to all district, regional and FHSAA Finals state championship games, tournaments and meets in all sports sanctioned by the FHSAA during a school year.
 This pass is not valid at any preseason or regular season event.
 State Series Pass holders must sign in at the pass gate, provide proper photo identification and record the pass number.
 State Series Passes are non-refundable and non-transferable.
 Abuse of a State Series Pass will result in its confiscation.
 State Series Passes are not valid for students or for individuals under the age of 18.
 State Series gates are open through half-time only.